TeamBipartite/courpass/README.md

 of the Django directory in this repo.

 Note that since we use the Font Awesome Free icons, you will need to make sure to serve these icons in your deployment.
-For our case, we needed to add the following line to our `apache2` site configuration:
+In our case, we needed to add the following line to our `apache2` site configuration:

 ```